MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/us-year-end.md

 ## Chapter 5: Submitting W-2 reports electronically

 The Taxpayer First Act mandates electronic filing of IRS forms including W-2s.
-Beginning in 2022, if you send 100 or more W-2s you must send them electronically, the Social Security Administration (SSA) requires you to create and submit federal W-2 wage reports electronically.
-In 2023 that limit is lowered to 10.

 Dynamics GP currently supports electronic filing of W-2 information in the federal EFW2 format.
 Some states also accept this format for state W-2 electronic filing.
 For states that require other electronic formats for W-2 filing, see [Non-supported electronic filing](#non-supported-electronic-filing).

 For more information about the electronics *submission* formats and free accuracy checking tools, visit the SSA website at [https://www.ssa.gov/bso/bsowelcome.htm.](https://www.ssa.gov/bso/bsowelcome.htm).